julelang/manual/src/std/net.md

 **Methods:**

 `static fn Bind(addr: str)!: &TcpListener`\
-Binds new TCP Listener and starts listening given address.
+Binds new TCP listener and starts listening given address.
 Returns relevant created `&TcpListener` if success.
 If addr is not a valid address, it will forward relevant parse exceptionals.
 In addition, any bind and listening error will be return as exceptional.

 See the `Connect` function for a description of the addr parameter.

 `static fn Connect(addr: str)!: &TcpConn`\
-Connects to TCP Listener by given address.
+Connects to TCP listener by given address.
 Returns relevant created &TcpConn if success.
 If addr is not a valid address, it will forward relevant parse exceptionals.
 In addition, any bind and listening error will be return as exceptional.

 See the `Connect` function for a description of the addr parameter.